A1 Grand Prix: Chassis and engines

+First generation

+The Lola A1GP, chassis Lola B05/52, was used in the first three seasons.
+These chassis were fitted with 3.4-litre Zytek engines delivering up to 550 bhp in PowerBoost mode, and ran on Cooper tyres.

+Second generation

+A1GP partnered with Ferrari in the 2008–09 season to run upgraded Ferrari F2004 chassis, with the intention of using the cars for six seasons.
+The original 3.0L Ferrari V10 engine was replaced with a 4.5-litre Ferrari/Maserati V8 engine was capable of delivering up to 600 bhp in PowerBoost mode.
+Michelin took over the tyre contract for the final season.

 Broadcasters

 Richard Dorfman was the A1GP's director of broadcasting.

 All broadcaster information is correct for the 2008–09 season.

 Controversies

-2006 Beijing manhole incident
+2006–07 A1 Grand Prix of Nations, Beijing, China

 The first Chinese round of the 2006–07 A1GP took place on the streets of Beijing.
 However, the tight hairpin at the end of the back straight was too tight for the cars to negotiate safely, as it was a 180 degree left turn.
 Cars were running wide and stopping mid corner; therefore, the sessions were red flagged.

 A shorter circuit was created, creating another, less tight hairpin halfway up the straight, bypassing most of the old straight.
 This corner was still not ideal, as drivers ran wide despite the corner being wider and had to avoid the pitlane entry barrier.
 It had to suffice, though, as otherwise the race would have been cancelled.

 However, another problem arose in qualifying when manhole covers on the roads were coming undone due to the racing cars' high downforce and low ride height.
 Grid positions were decided based on practice times.
 Some advertising banners also came loose around the circuit.

 It was announced that the races would start behind the safety car, as the first corner was also deemed unsafe.

 Both races were uneventful, particularly the Sprint Race, which took place almost entirely behind the safety car after course officials failed to remove a single spun car in a timely fashion.